 Concentrate on the topic content while learning.
 Do not allow your mind to wander.
 Focus on names and numbers.
 Try deliberately to remember.
 Your approach should not be casual.
 Review soon after you learn, lest memory should fade away.

 3. Visual Encoding Method

-Translate information into visual formats like pictures, charts, diagrams, tables and graph.
+Translate information into visual formats like pictures, charts, diagrams, tables and graphs.

 4. Logical Organization

-Matter that is logically organized is retained better than the disjointed floating bits of information.
-Infuse meaning into what ever you learn.
+The matter that is logically organized is retained better than the disjointed floating bits of information.
+Infuse meaning into whatever you learn.
 No “Nonsense Syllables”.